Economy of Malta: Unemployment system

 In order to be eligible for in-work benefit, applicants must first have children under the age of 23, and from that point, benefits vary depending on marital status and the number of people employed per family.
 For a single parent in employment who earns between €6,600-€16,500, they are eligible for a maximum payable rate of up to €1,250 annually per child.
 For a married couple whose collective income is between €10,000 and is less than €24,000 (the income of one of the spouses must be over €3,000), they are eligible for a maximum payment rate of up to €1,200 annually per child.
 In 2016, the in-work benefit was extended to married couples where only one parent works, extending the benefit to an additional 3,700 families.
 For a married couple with only one parent gainfully employed whose income is greater than €6,600 and less than €16,500, they are eligible for a maximum payable rate of up to €350 yearly per child.
 The in-work benefit is paid quarterly in January, April, July, and October.

 At 42.3% in 2017, female workforce participation rate in Malta is relatively low.
 For over half of Maltese women who stay out of the workforce altogether, they do not receive direct unemployment benefits.
 Rather, most unemployment benefits are given to men because to receive unemployment benefits, one must first be employed.
 However, because older women tend to stay out of the workforce, those women who do participate in the workforce tend to be younger and have higher levels of education.
 This has led to a lower long-term unemployment rate amongst women than men.
 In 2011, the long-term unemployment rate of women was 2.5% while the long-term unemployment rate of men was 3.3%.

 Pensions system

 Malta has public and private pension systems.
 There are two types of contributions for the public pension system: class one and class two.
 Employed people contribute to class one and those are self-employed contribute to class two.
 There was a gradual increase in pension age in Malta in the 1950s and 1960s; for example, someone who was born in 1953 needs to be 62 years old in order to collect pensions while another person born in 1960 would have to be 64 years old in order to collect pensions.
 Another requirement to qualify for a Malta pension program is that a person must have been contributing to the program for a certain time period or they will not be eligible.
+In Malta there is a state Malta Retirement Programme for foreign pensioners.
+According to the programme, a foreigner whose income is more than 75% from pension payments, can receive a residence permit in the country and a special tax status.